qntrade/polymarket-copy-trading-bot/README.md

 > Automated copy trading bot for Polymarket that mirrors trades from top performers with intelligent position sizing and real-time execution.

+Want to learn more or get setup help?
+Please connect with our techy team on Telegram: [@qntrade](https://t.me/qntrade) 🚀

 ## Overview